thierrymoudiki/thierrymoudiki.github.io/_posts/2024-10-28-histgenericboosting.md

 ---
 **Update 2024-10-29**: Fixed an error, and the histogram-based is actually failing miserably.
 Still trying to wrap my head around it (why is it not only failing, but so badly).
 The original implementation of the **`GenericBooster` is still doing great** as shown below.

-A few weeks ago, I introduced a model-agnostic gradient boosting (XGBoost, LightGBM, CatBoost-like) procedure for supervised regression and classifcation, that can use any base learner (available in R and Python package `mlsauce`):
+A few weeks ago, I introduced a model-agnostic gradient boosting (XGBoost, LightGBM, CatBoost-like) procedure for supervised regression and classification, that can use any base learner (available in R and Python package `mlsauce`):

 - [https://thierrymoudiki.github.io/blog/2024/10/06/python/r/genericboosting](https://thierrymoudiki.github.io/blog/2024/10/06/python/r/genericboosting)
 - [https://thierrymoudiki.github.io/blog/2024/10/14/r/genericboosting-r](https://thierrymoudiki.github.io/blog/2024/10/14/r/genericboosting-r)